thinkdepthai/Deep_Research/README.md

 ### ThinkDepth.ai Deep Research
-<a href="https://thinkdepth.ai">ThinkDepth.ai</a> deep research established a new state-of-art result on <a href="https://huggingface.co/spaces/Ayanami0730/DeepResearch-Leaderboard/discussions/4/files">DeepResearch  Bench</a> on Oct 29th, 2025.
+<a href="https://thinkdepth.ai">ThinkDepth.ai</a> deep research is ranked #1 and established a new state-of-art result on <a href="https://huggingface.co/spaces/Ayanami0730/DeepResearch-Leaderboard/discussions/4/files">DeepResearch  Bench</a> on Oct 29th, 2025.
 * It outperformed gemini-2.5-pro-deepresearch by  2.78%.
 * It outperformed OpenAI deep research by 6.04%.
 * It outperformed Anthropic Claude deep research by  7.45%.